Welcome! This section of my site is going to explore micro-farming for profit from a practical, sustainable viewpoint.

 We appreciate your support, funds from book sales are going to help us contribute to the legal cannabis market, which I think is a worthwhile and needed thing.

 You may be wondering, 'who is this guy, and why does he think he can pull this off'?
 Does he have any actual experience in micro-farming for profit?
 The answers are mostly documented elsewhere on this site - e.g. check out the

 New Terra Farm Page but bear with me for a couple para's while I provide some background.

 My name is Scott Kelland, I'm the the owner, Head Gardener, Director of Marketing, COO and CIO for award-winning New Terra Farm near Merrickville, Ontario.

-Overall, we have been pretty successful; we have a CSA market garden providing food to 75 families (2009 season) and we raise pigs and meat chickens on pasture for those same families.
+Overall, we have been pretty successful; we have built a CSA market garden providing food to more than 90 families and we raise pigs and meat chickens on pasture for those same families.

 And, not to brag, but in 2007 we won the Premier's Award for Agri-Food Innovation Excellence for our small farm marketing and management model.

 So, why am I writing this stuff about micro-farming for profit?
 The answer is pretty simple: Suzie and I strongly believe that North America desperately needs more small, sustainable, family-friendly farms.